SkillJect: Effectively Automating Skill-Based Prompt Injection for Skill-Enabled Agents: Method

-where $\mathcal{D}(\tau_k(t), S'_k)$ is a trace-level diagnostic function implemented by the Evaluate Agent.
-It takes the execution trace $\tau_k(t)$ and outputs a structured diagnosis $\delta_k(t)$, consisting of a failure/success type label (e.g., \emph{ignored}, \emph{refused}) and supporting evidence extracted from the trace.
-We aggregate feedback into the history buffer:
+where $D(\tau_k(t), S'_k)$ outputs a trace-level diagnosis, such as ignored, refused, partially triggered, or incorrectly executed, together with supporting evidence extracted from the trace.
+We aggregate this feedback into the history buffer